 All the colours sharp like they’ve been turned up to maximum on some celestial control.

-The garden going quietly to seed at the same time as next springtime’s magnolia blossoms wait patiently in their calyx.
 I walk around photographing the meaning of life.
 The joy and inevitability of the passing of time.
 The necessity of change, die-back and decay so that new growth, new life might take its own place, in turn, in its own time.

 This many autumns into my own life I experience its beauty acutely.
 Knowing I have seen more of them than I have left to see.
 And at peace with this certainty.